Connect with others who understand.

 Inflammation and Pain

 Inflammation caused by lupus can cause joint pain, swelling, and stiffness.
-Prednisone is a powerful anti-inflammatory drug that can help decrease inflammation in your body and lessen these symptoms.
+Prednisone is a powerful anti-inflammatory drug.
+It can help decrease inflammation to reduce these symptoms.

 Skin Rashes

-Many people with lupus experience rashes on their skin, which can be itchy, painful, and unsightly.
+Many people with lupus experience rashes on their skin, which can be itchy and painful.
 Discoid lupus, a type of lupus that affects the skin, causes sores on the scalp and face.
-Prednisone can help to make these symptoms less severe.
+Prednisone can help make these symptoms less severe.

 Breathing Difficulties

 Lupus can cause inflammation in the lungs, which can make breathing more difficult.
-Prednisone can help to reduce this inflammation and improve lung function by calming down the immune system’s overreaction, allowing for better lung function and easier breathing.
+Prednisone can help reduce this inflammation and improve lung function.
+It calms the immune system’s overreaction, allowing for better lung function and easier breathing.

 Other Complications

-Lupus can sometimes lead to complications such as kidney damage, blood clots, and infections.
+Lupus can sometimes lead to complications such as kidney damage and blood clots.
 Prednisone may be used to help manage these complications and prevent them from getting worse.

 While prednisone may be effective in helping manage lupus symptoms, it can also cause side effects, ranging from mild to severe.
 Some of the most common side effects of prednisone include: